Shizheng-Wen/Personalweb/content/project/Thermal rectifier/index.md

 Therefore, when we constructed the thermal rectifier based on intrinsic Si and a dissimilar material.
 In the forward bias, electrons of Si will be excited at high temperatures, which gives rise to the enhancement of radiative heat transfer.
 In reverse bias, electrons won’t be excited, the heat transfer will be constrained.
 This asymmetry of heat flux will give rise to a high rectification ratio.
 And this is the key idea of this work.

-Further, effects of gap distances, materials and configurations of nanoparticles on the rectification ratio are also investigated.
-We use dipole approximation to unveil the underlying mechanisms.
-Details information can be viewed in our paper.
+Further, effects of gap distances, materials and configurations of nanoparticles on the rectification ratio were also investigated.
+And we used dipole approximation to unveil the underlying mechanisms.
+Details information can be viewed in my paper.

 This work was finished when I was a junior student at NUAA in 2019 Spring, under the advisement of Prof. Xianglei Liu.
 He is now the vice dean of College of Energy and Power Engineering.
 He won the Sigma Xi Best Ph.D.
 Thesis Award in Georgia Institute of Technology (TOP 2%),  Raymond Viskanta Young Scientist Award (1-2 people in the field of thermal radiation every year) and so on.
-It should be noted that this work helped me won the highest honor for researching in NUAA.
+It should be noted that this work helped me won the highest honor of research in NUAA.

 <img src="./photo/7.jpg" alt="5" style="zoom:50%;" />